standard-group/librebucket/CONTRIBUTING.md

 ## License

-By contributing to LibreBucket, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to Librebucket, you agree that your contributions will be licensed under the [MIT License](LICENSE).